 Fig.~\ref{fig:Capacity} evaluates the capacity, i.e., the maximum achievable spectral efficiency for the considered constellations, using the derived channel gain, noise, and interference powers.
 This is computed from the classical mutual information of BPSK input assuming Gaussian interference, and averaged over random block-faded channel realizations (see Appendix~\ref{app:MutInf} for details).

 Fig.~\ref{fig:Capacity_8PRB_NTNTDLC30} shows the capacity for the NTN-TDL-C channel with $\Nsc= 96 $.
 All constellations perform similarly as $\snr \to 0$, while differences are increasing at higher SNR, corresponding to higher spectral efficiencies.
-QPSK start to clearly outperform others from about 0.1 bpcu, while FDSS-QPSK remains aligned with first-order modulations over a wider range, though at the cost of modest PAPR reduction. $\pi/2$-BPSK and RO-QPSK achieve similar spectral efficiency, but RO-QPSK offers significantly lower PAPR.
+QPSK starts to clearly outperform others from about 0.1 bpcu, while FDSS-QPSK remains aligned with first-order modulations over a wider range, though at the cost of modest PAPR reduction. $\pi/2$-BPSK and RO-QPSK achieve similar spectral efficiency, but RO-QPSK offers significantly lower PAPR.
 When FDSS(-14 dB) is applied to $\pi/2$-BPSK for comparable PAPR, its spectral efficiency remains about 1 dB lower than that of RO-QPSK.
-Furthermore, RO-QPSK with moderate FDSS(-5 dB) achieves still a higher spectral efficiency while maintaining a lower PAPR.
+Furthermore, RO-QPSK with moderate FDSS(-5 dB) achieves still a higher spectral efficiency while achieving an even lower PAPR.

-Fig.~\ref{fig:Capacity_24PRB_TDLC300} considers a wider band ($\Nsc= 288$) with TN TDL-C channel exhibiting higher frequency selectivity.
-In this case, RO-QPSK shows a clear performance loss compared to $\pi/2$-BPSK (without FDSS) of 0.6 dB. $\pi/2$-BPSK with FDSS(-14 dB) experiences also a larger maximum SNR loss of 1.4 dB.
+Fig.~\ref{fig:Capacity_24PRB_TDLC300} considers a wider band ($\Nsc= 288$) with the TN TDL-C channel that exhibits higher frequency selectivity.
+In this case, RO-QPSK shows a clear performance loss compared to $\pi/2$-BPSK (without FDSS) of 0.6 dB.
+Nevertheless, $\pi/2$-BPSK with FDSS(-14 dB) experiences an even larger maximum SNR loss of 1.4 dB.